How can you make your new home Ecobee smart thermostat & Nest Thermostat compatible?

 Most smart thermostats can operate with just the standard 4 wire configuration (red, white, green, and yellow) a 4 wire configuration will allow you to control your heating, cooling and your fan.
 But some HVAC systems need a 5th wire to provide constant power to the thermostat.
+The Ecobee Thermostat needs a common wire or a common wire converter installed so its best to just install an extra common wire for the thermostat if you are building a new home.
+The Nest Thermostat does not require a common wire but it’s a good idea to install it with a common wire if possible because it will extend the internal battery life and optimize the performance of the Nest Thermostat.

 If you are building a new house or remodeling your house and have a standard HVAC system you should use at least a 5 wire configuration that includes a common wire to ensure that your new system will be compatible with a smart thermostat.